 VI.C.2.
-There are circumstances in which residents may be unable to attend work, including but not limited to fatigue, illness, family emergencies, and medical, parental, or caregiver leave.
-Each program must allow an appropriate length of absence for residents unable to perform their patient care responsibilities. ^(Core) VI.C.2.a) The program must have policies and procedures in place to ensure coverage of patient care and ensure continuity of patient care . ^(Core) VI.C.2.b) These policies must be implemented without fear of negative consequences for the resident who is or was unable to provide the clinical work. ^(Core) depending on nd Intent: Residents may need to extend their length of training ength of absence and specialty board eligibility requirements. ould assist colleagues in need and equitably reintegrate them upon VI.D.
-Fa tigue Mitigation
+There are circumstances in which residents may be unable to attend work, including but not limited to fatigue, illness, family emergencies, and parental leave.
+Each program must allow an appropriate length of absence for residents unable to perform their patient care responsibilities. ^(Core)

+VI.C.2.a) The program must have policies and procedures in place to ensure coverage of patient care. ^(Core) VI.C.2.b) These policies must be implemented without fear of negative consequences for the resident who is or was unable to provide the clinical work. ^(Core)

+Background and Intent: Residents may need to extend their length of training depending on length of absence and specialty board eligibility requirements.
+Teammates should assist colleagues in need and equitably reintegrate them upon return.

-VI.D.1.
-Programs must÷ educate all residents and faculty members in recognition of the signs of fatigue and sleep deprivation, alertness management, and fatigue mitigation processes. ^(Detail) VI.D.1.a) educate all faculty members and residents to recognize the signs of fatigue and sleep deprivation; ^(Core) VI.D.1.b) educate all faculty members and residents in alertness management and fatigue mitigation processes; and, ^(Core) VI.D.1.c) encourage residents to use fatigue mitigation processes to manage the potential negative effects of fatigue on patient care and learning. ^(Detail)
+VI.D.
+Fatigue Mitigation VI.D.1.
+Programs must: VI.D.1.a) educate all faculty members and residents to recognize the signs of fatigue and sleep deprivation; ^(Core) VI.D.1.b) educate all faculty members and residents in alertness management and fatigue mitigation processes; and, ^(Core) VI.D.1.c) encourage residents to use fatigue mitigation processes to manage the potential negative effects of fatigue on patient care and learning. ^(Detail)